DevSecNinja/hadiscover/IMPLEMENTATION_SUMMARY.md

-# HA Discover MVP - Implementation Complete ✅
+# hadiscover MVP - Implementation Complete ✅

 ## Overview

-The HA Discover MVP has been successfully implemented as a full-stack web application that indexes and makes searchable Home Assistant automations from GitHub repositories.
+The hadiscover MVP has been successfully implemented as a full-stack web application that indexes and makes searchable Home Assistant automations from GitHub repositories.

 ## What Was Built